esm7/obsidian-map-view/README.md

 Just like the Obsidian graph view lets you visualize associative relations between some of your notes, the map view lets you visualize geographic ones.

-## Disclaimer

-This plugin has a lot of potential for growth; it can have many more useful features (and hopefully eventually it will).
-It can also be much more visually polished and much easier to use.

-However, it is the result of just a few restless evenings on which I wanted to quickly build a solution to a problem that I had.
-I will not be able to give it the attention it deserves to fulfill its full potential, because it requires a lot more work.
-I'm sure many will have great ideas for taking it to the next level, but unfortunately I don't expect to have the availability required for that, so at this point feature request will mostly have to go unattended.

-I believe that it can be useful enough for many users as-is, and I hope that as the user base grows, a few developers will pitch in to help continue the vision.

 ## Limitations

 - Although both light & dark themes are supported, the map itself is currently only light.
 - Experience in mobile is not as good as it should be.
 Most notably there's no GPS location support due to permission limitations of the Obsidian app.
+Please help us ask the Obsidian developers to get these permissions added!

 ## User Guide